jchristopher/attachments/readme.txt

 4. Once assets have been attached, you can customize the title, caption, and order

 == Changelog ==

+= 1.6 =
+* Updated settings to use the Settings API
+* Tested with WordPress 3.3
+* Removed support for extremely legacy Attachments storage.
+If you have upgraded from a version before 1.0.7, please downgrade to 1.5.10 and let me know.

 = 1.5.10 =
 * WordPress 3.3 compatibility